boylesoftware/x2node-validators/README.md

 * `'trim'` - Normalizer that removes leading and trailing whitespace from a string property.
 Automatically added to all properties with scalar value type `string`.

 * `['pattern', regExp]` - Makes sure a string property _contains_ the specified regular expression.
 The expression can be provided as a string or as a `RegExp`.
+The `pattern` validator is recommended agaisnt the `oneOf` validator.
+As a helper, the module exports `listpat(list)` function, which build a regular expression from the provided array of valid values.
 Uses message id `invalidPattern` with `pattern` parameter.

 * `['maxLength', length]` - Makes sure a string or an array property is not longer than the specified maximum length.
 Uses message id `tooLong` with parameter `${max}`.